bbopt/nomad/doc/user_guide/source/HowToUseNomad.rst

 .. topic:: References

   ..
 [AuDe04a] C. Audet and J.E.
 Dennis, Jr. A pattern search filter method for nonlinear programming without derivatives. *SIAM Journal on Optimization*, 14(4):980–1010, 2004.
+  ..
+[AuIaLeDTr2014] C. Audet and A. Ianni and S. Le~Digabel and C. Tribes.
+Reducing the Number of Function Evaluations in Mesh Adaptive Direct Search Algorithms. *SIAM Journal on Optimization*, 24(2):621-642, 2014.